Roman Shvartsman: Monuments to the victims of the Holocaust

 In Prokhorovsky Square, on the site of the Holocaust memorial (road of death), created by the prisoner of the Bogdanovka concentration camp, Yakov Maniovich, under the guidance of Roman Shvartsman events are constantly held for the care of monuments and the alley of the Righteous Among the Nations.

 In 2016 in the town of Balta, on central square the memorial to the victims of the Holocaust was opened, a memorial to the victims of the Holocaust and the Righteous of the Nations of the world, including Queen Elena of Romania.

 The monuments are also open in the village of Domanovka, Bogdanovka, in the city of Bilhorod-Dnistrovskyi, in the city of Savran, the city of Bessarabske and many other settlements on the territory of the former Romanian Transnistria Governorate.

 According to Roman Shvartsman, about 240,000 Jews were killed by the Nazis in the territory of Transnistria.
 In 2015 in the village of Gvozdavka 2 a mass grave was discovered with the remains of about 3,500 Jews.
 Later a memorial sign was placed there.

-In an interview with the Associated Press, Roman Shvartsman said: